srsman/PPTist/README.md

 ## 🎯 Supplement
 There is currently no complete development documentation, but the following documents may be of some help to you:
+- [Frontend-Backend Integration](/INTEGRATION_SUCCESS.md) - Understand the architecture and details of the integration
 - [Project Directory and Data Structure](https://github.com/pipipi-pikachu/PPTist/blob/master/doc/DirectoryAndData.md)
 - [Fundamentals of Canvas and Elements](https://github.com/pipipi-pikachu/PPTist/blob/master/doc/Canvas.md)
 - [How to Customize an Element](https://github.com/pipipi-pikachu/PPTist/blob/master/doc/CustomElement.md)